-Many of us will be facing the return to school of our little darlings with a mix of relief and sadness.
+Many of us will be facing the prospect of our little darlings going back to school with a mix of relief and sadness.

 We have loved our time with them (mostly), but now that our house looks like it has been the scene of a 6 week long rave and there is nothing left to eat in the cupboards, apart, of course, from the chick peas you bought circa 2014, it is time to give them back to the ministrations of the local authority (the kids not the chick peas).

 Sighs of relief all round.
 There are even some marriages which are still intact.